gschorcht/lis3dh-esp-idf/README.md

 - the raw output data,
 - the data used for click detection, and
-- the data used for interrupt generation like wake-up, free fall or 6D/4D orientation detection.
+- the data used for inertial interrupt generation like wake-up, free fall or 6D/4D orientation detection.

 The mode and the cutoff frequency of the high pass filter can be configured using function ```lis3dh_config_hpf```.
 Following HPF modes are available: